AkhilPadma/Network_threat_analysis/README.md

 Network threats are malicious activities or suspicious behaviors that compromise the security, reliability, or performance of a computer network.
 These threats can come from external attackers, malware, or even misconfigured systems within the network.

-A network threat can lead to:

-1.Unauthorized access to sensitive information 2.Disruption of services (DoS/DDoS attacks) 3.Propagation of malware or ransomware
-4.Exfiltration or corruption of data

 So understanding and detecting these threats is critical to protecting modern IT infrastructures.

 **Common Types of Network Threats (Explained Simply)**